-The Audit Committee members collectively have recent and relevant accounting or related financial management expertise or experience.
-The Board is of the view that the members of the Audit Committee have the requisite experience and expertise to discharge the functions of the Audit Committee.
+The Audit and Risk Committee members collectively have recent and relevant accounting or related financial management expertise or experience.
+The Board is of the view that the members of the Audit and Risk Committee have the requisite experience and expertise to discharge the functions of the Audit and Risk Committee.
+None of the Audit and Risk Committee members were previous partner or directors of the Company's existing external auditor, Ernst and Young LLP, within the last 24 months or hold any financial interest in Ernst and Young LLP.

-No former partner or director of the Company's existing auditing firm or audit corporation is a member of the Audit Committee.
+No former partner or director of the Company's existing auditing firm or audit corporation is a member of the Audit and Risk Committee.

-Authority and Duties of the Audit Committee
+Authority and Duties of the Audit and Risk Committee

-The Audit Committee functions under the terms of reference approved by the Board which sets out its duties and responsibilities.
-The role of the Audit Committee includes:
+The Audit and Risk Committee functions under the terms of reference approved by the Board which sets out its duties and responsibilities.
+The role of the Audit and Risk Committee includes:

-- (i) review of significant financial reporting issues and judgments so as to ensure integrity of the financial statements of the Group; - (ii) review of the announcements relating to the Group's financial performance; - (iii) review of the adequacy and effectiveness of the Group's internal controls systems; - (iv) review of the assurance from the Group Chief Executive Officer and the Group Chief Financial Officer on the financial records and financial statements; - (v) make recommendations to the Board on the appointment and removal of the external auditors and approve the remuneration and terms of engagement of the external auditors; - (vi) review of the adequacy, effectiveness, independence, scope and results of the external audit and the internal audit function; - (vii) review of any interested person transactions (as defined in Chapter 9 of SGX-ST Listing Manual); and - (viii) review of the policy and arrangements for concerns about possible improprieties in financial reporting or other matters to be safely raised, independently investigated and appropriately followed up on.
+- (i) review of significant financial reporting issues and judgments so as to ensure integrity of the financial statements of the Group; - (ii) review of the announcements relating to the Group's financial performance; - (iii) review of the adequacy and effectiveness of the Group's internal controls systems and risk management systems;

+- (iv) review of the assurance from the Group Chief Executive Officer and the Group Chief Financial Officer on the financial records and financial statements; - (v) make recommendations to the Board on the appointment and removal of the external auditors and approve the remuneration and terms of engagement of the external auditors; - (vi) review of the adequacy, effectiveness, independence, scope and results of the external audit and the internal audit function: - (vii) review of any interested person transactions (as defined in Chapter 9 of SGX-ST Listing Manual); and - (viii) review of the policy and arrangements for concerns about possible improprieties in financial reporting or other matters to be safely raised, independently investigated and appropriately followed up on.

-The Audit Committee is authorised to investigate any matters within its terms of reference, with full access to and co-operation by the management.
-The Audit Committee also has full discretion to invite any director or executive officer to attend its meetings and reasonable resources to carry out its functions.
+The Audit and Risk Committee is authorised to investigate any matters within its terms of reference, with full access to and co-operation by the management.
+The Audit and Risk Committee also has full discretion to invite any director or executive officer to attend its meetings and reasonable resources to carry out its functions.

-In the course of the year, at Audit Committee meetings, the external auditor, KPMG LLP briefed the Audit Committee members on developments in accounting and governance standards as well as issues which have a direct impact on financial statements.
+In the course of the year, at Audit and Risk Committee meetings, the external auditor briefed the Audit and Risk Committee members on developments in accounting and governance standards as well as issues which have a direct impact on financial statements.

-In performing its functions, the Audit Committee met with the internal and external auditors, without the presence of management, and reviewed the overall scope of both the internal and external audits, and the assistance given by management to the auditors.
+In performing its functions, the Audit and Risk Committee met with the internal and external auditors, without the presence of management, and reviewed the overall scope of both the internal and external audits, and the assistance given by management to the auditors.